sdurbin-pxc/plcnext-io-drivers-cpp/examples/SimpleApplication/README.md

 ## Step 2:  Download the SDK/Sysroots:

 Download the SDK for Windows from the product's Software Downloads page:  Product>Downloads>Software.
 The zip file should start with "SDK_for_Windows_".
 Open the zip and extrat the .tar.xz file to any directory.
 Using a tool similar to 7-zip, extract the contents of the embedded .tar file into a directory.
 The extracted contents should contain a folder named "sysroots".
 The path to this directory will be referred to as {sysrootsPath} in this walkthrough.

+Optional:  Change the sysroots directories in the CppProperties.json file if you are using Visual Studio or VSCode.
+This should allow intellisense to properly evaluate your code.

 ## Step 3: Set path in Cmake files: